louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####DES
 ####RSA

+###Describe the general structure of symmetric cryptographic system.

+###Describe the general structure of public key cryptographic system

+###Give an example of both types of cryptography (symm and public key).

+###Describe how the two types of cryptography can be combined and describe the advantages of doing so.

 #Symmetric key cryptosystems

 ###Describe the Cipher Block Chaining mode of operation for AES including the encryption as well as decryption process.
 (The explanation can either be text or a diagram).
 Explain how a message authentication code (MAC) can be created using AES in CBC mode.
-Why is this mode suitable for creating a MAC
+Why is this mode suitable for creating a MAC?

 ###Describe the general structure of a symmetric cryptographic system.
 Describe the general structure of a public key cryptography system.
 Compare the two types of systems, discussing the advantages and disadvantages and discuss how the two systems can be combined.